Unlocking the Hidden Microsoft Forms API with PowerShell & Azure App Registration

 If the token is valid, you’ll get a long string back.
 You don’t normally need to call GetToken() directly — the wrapper functions handle that for you — but it’s a good sanity check that your App Registration and permissions are working.

-Get All Forms by a User or Group
+Get All Forms by a User

 PowerShell